mim1q/MineCells/changelogs/minecells_1.4.0.md

 - Flags now drop with the correct pattern
 - Conjunctivius' Eye now glows when using certain shaders
 - Fixed Immersive Portals crash
-- Fixed texture stitching issues of Conunctivius and Mutated Bat
+- Fixed texture stitching issues of Conjunctivius and Mutated Bat